LukeCEL/jsdc/README.md

 You also need a data file in CSV format from CDS' XMATCH tool, which should be named "diameters.csv".
 To do that, go to the [XMATCH interface](http://cdsxmatch.u-strasbg.fr).
 Type in `II/346/jsdc_v2` for the first table, and `I/239/hip_main` for the second table.

 Then, click on the "Show options" button.
 You can modify the cross-match criteria.
 For this, I've chosen to cross-match by position, and set the limiting radius as 2 arcsec.
 Finally, click on the button that says "Begin the X-Match".
 Where it says "Get result", click on "Download as CSV".
-Rename the file as "diameter.csv".
+Rename the file as "diameters.csv".

 ## Acknowledgements
 Thanks to Chris Laurel and everyone who helped create Celestia in the first place.
 Also, a huge thanks to Andrew Tribick (ajtribick) for creating the original buildstardb.pl file.